-to have breakfast/ dinner/ supper/ lunch, to have a light breakfast/ a three-course dinner/ a substantial supper, to have a snack/ a bite/ a meal/ a tea break/ a drink to eat, to be a hearty/ poor/ big/ light/ fussy eater, to have smth for breakfast/ for a starter/ for the main course/ for dessert, for the first/ second course, appetizers/ refreshments/ hors d'oeuvre, to drink, to dine, to dine out to cook, to serve, to fry/ roast/ grill, to boil, to bake, to stew, to cut/ to slice/ to peel, to pour, to stuff a recipe, to be full up, to try a new recipe, to make of/ from, help oneself to, delicious/ tasty/ tastless, to taste bitter/ sour/ sweet/ undersalted/ well-roasted/ a bit overdone/ spicy to one's taste, to have another helping, to treat smb to smth, to be hungry/thirsty, cuisine, nourishing/nutritious/substantial, to pass smth/ to fetch diet, healthy diet, to be on a diet, to keep to a diet, neither... nor, both, either ... or
+9. either ... or - aбo ... aбo neither ... nor - aнi ... aнi 10.
+So do I. - used to add that what has just been said is also true about someone or something else to have breakfast/ dinner/ supper/ lunch, to have a light breakfast/ a three-course dinner/ a substantial supper, to have a snack/ a bite/ a meal/ a tea break/ a drink to eat, to be a hearty/ poor/ big/ light/ fussy eater, to have smth for breakfast/ for a starter/ for the main course/ for dessert, for the first/ second course, appetizers/ refreshments/ hors d'oeuvre, to drink, to dine, to dine out to cook, to serve, to fry/ roast/ grill, to boil, to bake, to stew, to cut/ to slice/ to peel, to pour, to stuff a recipe, to be full up, to try a new recipe, to make of/ from, help oneself to, delicious/ tasty/ tasteless, to taste bitter/ sour/ sweet/ undersalted/ well-roasted/ a bit overdone/ spicy to one's taste, to have another helping, to treat smb to smth, to be hungry/thirsty, cuisine, nourishing/nutritious/substantial, to pass smth/ to fetch diet, healthy diet, to be on a diet, to keep to a diet, neither... nor, both, either ... or

-A tried - and - true recipe - tested and proved to be reliable, trustworthy; dependable (Hyphenated before nominals.) - перевірений та надійний e.g. The method I use to cure the hiccups is tried and true.
+A tried - and - true recipe- tested and proved to be reliable, trustworthy; dependable (Hyphenated before nominals.) - перевірений та надійний e.g. The method I use to cure the hiccups is tried and true.
 Finally, her old tried-and-true methods failed because she hadn't fine-tuned them to the times.
-To have a sweet tooth - (Fig) to desire to eat many sweet foods - especially candy and pastries - ласунчик.
+To have a sweet tooth - (fig.) to desire to eat many sweet foods - especially candies and pastries - ласунчик.

 e.g. I have a sweet tooth, and if I don't watch it, I'll really get fat.
-John eats candy all the time.
+John eats candies all the time.
 He must have a sweet tooth.